xarzoa/lyrics-bot/README.md

 ### Run locally

 - Fork this repo and rename ```./bot/sample.env``` file to ```.env``` and fill ```BOT_TOKEN``` , ```GENIUS``` , ```CHANNEL_ID``` , ```URL``` , ```USERNAME``` , ```DETAKEY```(for database)  and skip  first step.
 - Y you tryin to deploy by ya own .
-Just deploy it on railway 🚞
+Just deploy it on *heroku*

 #### Without docker